svaarala/duktape/doc/json.rst

     not be allowed.

   - However, JSONNumber allows a leading minus sign, DecimalLiteral does not.
-    For Ecmascript code, the leading minus sign is an unary minus operator, and it not part of the literal.
+    For ECMAScript code, the leading minus sign is an unary minus operator, and it not part of the literal.

 * There are no NaN or infinity literals.
-There are no such literals for Ecmascript either but they become identifier references and *usually* evaluate to useful constants.
+There are no such literals for ECMAScript either but they become identifier references and *usually* evaluate to useful constants.

 JSONNullLiteral